 This course is designed to provide students with an understanding of the history, rules, techniques, and skills of selected team sports.
-Students will achieve improved personal fitness, improved skills, and gain knowledge of physiological principles related to certain team sports.
-Team sports will include: basketball, softball, flag football, volleyball, and soccer.
+Students will achieve improved physical fitness, improved skills, and gain knowledge of physiological principles related to certain team sports.
+Team sports will include basketball, softball, flag football, volleyball, and soccer.
+This course will include a classroom component.

-WEIGHT TRAINING ICourse Number:1501340Semesters:1Credit:0.5Prerequisite:None
+WEIGHT TRAINING I

+Course Number: 1501340

+Semesters: 1

+Credit: 0.5

+Prerequisite: None

-In this course, the student advances his/ her physical training by learning the muscle groups and what exercises develop them.
-The course includes an introduction to the technological methods of training with a concentration on flexibility and cardiovascular development.
+In this course, the student advances his/her physical training by learning the muscle groups and what exercises develop them.
+The course includes an introduction to the technological methods of training with a concentration of flexibility and cardiovascular development.
+This course will include a classroom component.